wp-plugins/nextend-twitter-connect/readme.txt

 Check the [DEMO](http://www.nextendweb.com/wp-login.php) on our site.

-Also we created a [Social Connect button generator](http://www.nextendweb.com/social-connect-button-generator) which work with this plugin fine.
+Also we created a [Social Connect button generator](http://www.nextendweb.com/social-connect-button-generator) for this plugin.
 This allows you to create fancy login buttons.

 Personally, I hate to fill out registration forms, waiting for confirmation e-mails, so we designed this plugin for our website.
 Now, we want to share this very usable plugin with everyone, for free!